 Aged care monitoring

-We monitor the treatment and conditions of people who are detained in health and disability facilities.
+The Ombudsman monitors the treatment and conditions of people who are detained in health and disability facilities.
 This includes people living in locked aged care facilities.

 On this page